AakashVijeta/f1-podium-predictor/README.md

 - **[FastF1](https://docs.fastf1.dev/)** — official F1 timing data.
 Used for qualifying laps, grid positions, and full-results ingestion.
 Cached to `cache/`.
 - **[Jolpica F1 API](https://github.com/jolpica/jolpica-f1)** — community-maintained drop-in replacement for the deprecated Ergast API.
 Used by `routers/results.py` for canonical race classification (positions, points, status).

+### Performance & Resilience

+The hot path is designed so a live-race spike — or a flaky upstream during that spike — degrades gracefully:

+- **Layered caching.** `/predict` has an in-process LRU TTL cache (30s pre-quali, 300s pre-race, 3600s post-race) plus a 60s session-status cache, and emits `Cache-Control: public, max-age=<ttl>` headers for CDN/browser reuse. `/results` caches success for 1h and negatively caches empty/error responses briefly (30s / 15s) to prevent stampedes.
+- **Parallel DB reads.** Post-race paths issue the `predictions` and `race_results` lookups concurrently via `asyncio.gather`.
+- **Bounded upstream waits.** FastF1 calls are wrapped in `asyncio.wait_for` (45s quali, 30s race) so a hung session fetch never ties up a worker.
+Jolpica calls retry once on connect/read timeout.
+- **Pool prewarm.** Startup opens a Postgres connection and warms the FastF1 schedule cache so the first real request doesn't pay cold-start cost.

 ---